jonathanmupini/Deterministic-Finite-Automata/README.md

 3 consecutive tails → you cross the bridge unharmed and win

-a means tails and,
+'a' means tails and,
-b means heads.
+'b' means heads.

 Therefore, for any 3 consecutive tails the path followed is Q0 → Q1 → Q3 → Q5 where Q5 is the win state of the game.